alexclaydon/tinybox/README.md

 Then, in your repo root directory, create a `.env` file and ensure that the following env is present: `HATCH_CONFIG="/Users/<username>/Library/Preferences/hatch/config.toml"`

+### Install Node development dependencies

+All Node development dependencies (as opposed to the build dependencies that would need to ship with our web app) are specified in `package.json`.
+To install them, run `npm install` from the repo root.
+This will enable IDE tooling such as ESLint.

 ### Setup PostgreSQL for use with Django

 You now need to setup a project database.
 Use whatever interface you like to spin up a new database, recommended called `tinybox`.
 The following instructions are for Postgres.app.